 Keith had lovely parents and he also had the good fortune to be showered with practically anything he wanted from them.
 Pretty soon after him telling them he had an interest in playing guitar, along came an acoustic guitar which was fitted with an Elpico type pick up, a Linear Amp and separate speaker.
 His parents thought he showed some promise so, in quick succession, he became the owner of a Hofner Colorama along with a Watkins Dominator AND a Watkins copycat echo chamber.

 One day we were sat in Keith's bedroom playing records on his Dansette and saying how great we would be once we get our group together, when Keith had a "brilliant idea".
-We will make a bass guitar!!
+We will make a bass guitar!
 Even in those days he had a TV in his bedroom.
 It was a "stand alone" model.
 His parents had recently upgraded to something a bit more compact and had given the older one to him.
-He broke the neck off his acoustic guitar and then SAWED the Mahogany top off the TV to provide wood to make a body!!
+He broke the neck off his acoustic guitar and then SAWED the mahogany top off the TV for wood to make a body!
 I can't remember what the reaction from his folks was but I certainly knew what my parents would have said or done!

 The band was managed by the guitarist's father who also acted as road manager.
 Most of the bands at that time had some sort of gimmick to make them stand out from the crowd (with varying degrees of success).
 We decided that we would be so much more noticeable if we dyed our hair, so two of us had dyed black hair and the other two blonde - we thought we were the bees knees.
 We dressed in sharp suits and Cuban heeled boots.

 Through determined practice and I guess, some good management, we were asked to record a track for an upcoming LP!
-The LP was to be called BRUMBEAT and featured various Birmingham groups.
+The album was to be called "BRUMBEAT" and featured various Birmingham groups.
 We were all very excited and full of nervous energy at the prospect.
-The LP was being recorded at Holic and Taylor studios at Handsworth, with the finished product being released on the Dial label.
-Our contribution was a self penned number "Over You" written by guitarist Dave Bache.
+The LP was being recorded at Holick and Taylor studios at Handsworth, with the finished product being released on the Dial Records label.
+Our contribution was a self penned number titled 'Over You' written by guitarist Dave Bache.
 The other groups on the LP were:The Senators

-The first place I played was at an Irish youth club in Sparkhill.
+The first place I had played was an Irish youth club in Sparkhill.
 It was a good hall to play in and had a stage and coloured lights.
 About a year before, I had become friends with a very pale looking, younger lad called Willie Hammond.
 Although there were some years between our ages he already had the makings of a very good guitarist and we could talk about music and guitars all the time without the age gap making a difference.
 He was the only English kid in a group of Irish lads and was given honorary Irish status by them and me.
-I introduced him to the guy that ran the youth club and who had booked The Phantoms to support The Redcaps.
-Tom Moore.
-Willie went on to be The Uglys lead guitarist - enough said!"
+I introduced him to the guy that ran the youth club and who had booked The Phantoms to support The Redcaps - Tom Moore.
+Willie went on to be lead guitarist for The Uglys - enough said!"